-- b.
+- discharge, based on hydrologic and hydraulic analyses performed in accordance with standard engineering practice and presented to the LDA prior to issuance of floodplain development permit; or - b.
 A Conditional Letter of Map Revision (CLOMR) has been approved by FEMA.
 A Letter of Map Revision (LOMR) must also be obtained within six months of completion of the proposed encroachment. - 2.
-If 1.1.5.F(1) is satisfied, all development shall comply with all applicable flood hazard reduction provisions of this section. - Manufactured homes may be permitted provided the following provisions are met: - a.
+If 1.1.5.F(1) is satisfied, all development shall comply with all applicable flood hazard reduction provisions of this section. - 3.
+Manufactured homes may be permitted provided the following provisions are met: - a.
 The anchoring and the elevation standards of 1.1.5.B(3); and - b.
 The encroachment standards of 1.1.5.F(1). - G. Standards For Areas of Shallow Flooding (ZONE AO).
 Located within the Special Flood Hazard Areas established in 1.1.3.B, are areas designated as shallow flooding areas.
 These areas have special flood hazards associated with base flood depths of one (1) to three (3) feet where a clearly defined channel does not exist and where the path of flooding is unpredictable and indeterminate.
 In addition to 1.1.5.A and B, all new construction and substantial improvements shall meet the following requirements: - The reference level shall be elevated at least as high as the depth number specified on the Flood Insurance Rate Map (FIRM), in feet, plus a freeboard of 2 feet, above the highest adjacent grade; or at least 2 feet above the highest adjacent grade if no depth number is specified. - 2.
 Non-residential structures may, in lieu of elevation, be floodproofed to the same level as required in 1.1.5.I(1) so that the structure, together with attendant utility and sanitary facilities, below that level shall be watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
 Certification is required in accordance with 1.1.4.B(3) and 1.1.5.B(2).

-- 3. Adequate drainage paths shall be provided around structures on slopes, to guide floodwaters around and away from proposed structures. - H. Standards For Areas of Shallow Flooding (ZONE AH).
+- Adequate drainage paths shall be provided around structures on slopes, to guide floodwaters around and away from proposed structures. - H. Standards For Areas of Shallow Flooding (ZONE AH).
 Located within the Special Flood Hazard Areas established in 1.1.3.B, are areas designated as shallow flooding areas.
 These areas are subject to inundation by 1-percent-annual-chance shallow flooding (usually areas of ponding) where average depths are one (1) to three (3) feet.
 Base Flood Elevations are derived from detailed hydraulic analyses are shown in this zone.
 In addition to 1.1.5.
-A and B, all new construction and substantial improvements shall meet the following requirements: - 1.
-Adequate drainage paths shall be provided around structures on slopes, to guide floodwaters around and away from proposed structures.
+A and B, all new construction and substantial improvements shall meet the following requirements: - Adequate drainage paths shall be provided around structures on slopes, to guide floodwaters around and away from proposed structures.